A Boiler Filling Loop provides a temporary connection to the mains so that you’re able to repressurise and fill your heating system with water.

 A filling loop’s function is to help you repressurise the boiler if your pressure is too low.
 However, this in itself is something you shouldn’t have to do too regularly.

-If you think you’re having to top up your boiler too often – usually more than twice a year – then you might have problem such as a leak somewhere in your system.
-There are a variety of areas that could be affected.
-It could be a pipe or radiator, or even another part of your heating system such as expansion vessels or pressure release valves.
+If you think you’re having to top up your boiler too often – usually more than twice a year – then you might have problems like leaks in your system.
+There are a variety of areas that could be affected like pipes, radiators, or other parts of your heating system like expansion vessels or pressure release valves.

 Regardless of the cause, your boiler shouldn’t be low on pressure all the time.
-You’ll have to find the leak as soon as possible because if gone unattended, your boiler will suffer more damage.
+You’ll have to find the leak as soon as possible before your boiler suffers more damage.

 If you have to top up your boiler quite often, the oxygen that comes from the mains water supply will encourage further corrosion.
 This corrosion ultimately results in a build of sludge inside your radiators and pipes.
 When this occurs, your boiler will struggle to reach the right temperature and with corrosion and component degradation thrown into the mix, will give you far too many problems to deal with.

-In short, if you’re having to use the boiler filling loop to repressurise quite often, it might be worth having a heating expert asses the issue directly.
+In short, if you’re having to use the boiler filling loop to repressurise quite often, it’s probably worth speaking to heating experts to get some friendly, reliable advice.
+You can do so by calling us directly on 029 2009 9898.